How fast are ebikes?

 What’s the fastest electric bike?

-Due to their speed restrictions in the UK, the fastests electric bikes will go at 28mph.
+Due to their speed restrictions in the UK, the fastest electric bikes will reach 28mph.
 While some eBikes may go faster than this, they are illegal and not safe for road use.

 This all depends on the size of the battery.
 Some cheaper bikes will only have short ranges of under 30 miles.
 However, most quality ebikes have a range of between 50 and up to as much as 110 miles range without requiring charging.

 Some may even include regenerative braking technology which can recharge the battery as you ride.

 If you do run out of battery on your ebike, then you can naturally still use it.
 However it will become more difficult to pedal due to the extra weight of the battery and motor.

 Thankfully the advances in battery technology in the past few years have meant lighter batteries and longer ranges.
 An average commute of 10 miles a day may mean charging your bike just once or twice a week.